CrimsonVelka/DiffusionDesignWorks/docs/pages/udw/udwpipeline.md

 [![](./images/Pipeline/scene folders.PNG){: style="width:680px"}](./images/Pipeline/scene folders.PNG)

-<span style="font-size: 80%;">*340 folders, but this episode (Unlimited Blade Works, Ep 3) had 384 total jump cuts, the rest are not usable or in different sorting folders for stitching and cropping.*</span>
+<span style="font-size: 80%;">*340 folders that will have its content sorted, this episode (Unlimited Blade Works, Ep 3) had 384 total unique jump cuts, the rest had usable data or are in different sorting folders for [stitching and cropping](datasetpostprocess.md/).*</span>

 The downside to this new method is that increased use of hard drive space from not just more images, but the file size was doubled or tripled in some cases.
 Mpdecimate's outputs were shrinking the .png file size to under 1MB, and ffmpeg on it's own does not have settings to reduce file sizes without destroying the pixelation of the output.